 - Revenue Per Visit (RPV) - Commerce plans only

 These tabs are only available in the Commerce plans.
 To learn about these terms, visit Sales Overview.

 Traffic sources and channels

-When someone visits your site, the traffic source is where that visitor came from, like a link on another site or a search engine results page.
+When someone visits your site, the traffic source is where that visitor came from, like a link on another site, an email campaign, or a search engine results page.
 We group these sources into general channels–like Direct, Social, and Email–to help you understand how different channels are performing.

 If you don’t have traffic from a channel, it won’t show.
 For example, if no visits came from sources we categorize as Display Ads, Display Ads won’t show in the panel.

 Direct represents when someone typed your URL directly into their browser, rather than coming to your site from another page.
 Links opened in a new window also count as Direct.

 If this number appears inflated, it could be because some of those visits are from you visiting your site without logging in.
 When you're logged in, your activity doesn’t count toward visits.
 However, when you're logged out, we have no way to identify that the visit is you, so those visits can count as Direct, or as a different source if you clicked to your site from somewhere else without logging in, like your Facebook page.
 You can read about how to avoid this in Hiding your activity from Analytics.